asa-slds/slds2026/static_info/home.md

 #### About SLDS Conference

-The SLDS Conference is the flagship event of the ASA Section on Statistical Learning and Data Science (SLDS).
+The SLDS Conference is the flagship event of the
+<a href="https://community.amstat.org/slds/home" target="_blank" rel="noopener noreferrer">ASA Section on Statistical Learning and Data Science</a> (SLDS).
 Started in 2016 and scheduled biannually, it was interrupted by the COVID-19 pandemic but resumed in 2024.